georgjz/georgjz.github.io/_drafts/wyvern/2020-01-30-wyvern-02-DRAFT.md

 Note how the scanner simply *mechanically* translates the input stream into lexemes.
 We're not interested yet in checking whether this program is valid or not ("is it a legal command to increment register A?").
 That's the parser's job in the next section.

 Another important thing to note is that the *attribute value* is not always necessary.
-In our example, it is sufficient to capture the fact that a `,` (comma) has been found in the stream since this will (in the case of Z80 assembly) separate the target and source operand of a given mnemonic.
+In our example, it is sufficient to capture the fact that a `,` (comma) has been found in the stream since this will (in the case of 6502 assembly) separate the operands of a given mnemonic or opcode.
 When and how to capture attribute values, is up to the scanner's designer.
 For example, we could also capture each mnemonic individually:

 ```
 <Identifier, "Start">